Claualvarez/ECCB2020/Searching.md

 ### Basic concepts
 **Analogy vs. Homology**
 Orthology is the phylogenetic relationship where sequence divergence follows speciation.
+Fitch (2000) Trends in Genetics 16(5)

 Paralogs originate by gene duplication.
+Jensen (2001) Genome Biol 2(8)

 Multiple homologs in the same genome will always be paralogous.